jd12/web-creators-day2/warmupActivity/README.md

 ## Mini Challenge

-See if you can update your Trillium home page to look like the picture below:
+See if you can update your Trillium home page to look like the picture below: <br>
+**Hint**: You will need an unordered list similar to the Trillium Contact Page and the JavaJam homepage
 ![Trillium With List](images/trilliumWithList.png)

 We are now going to use CSS (Cascading Style Sheets) to make our webpage more appealing.